-Switching to electric vans offers businesses a number of savings including lower day-to-day running costs.
+Switching to electric vehicles offers businesses a number of savings including lower day-to-day running costs.
 Choosing an electric van could save your business over £2000 through the course of its lifetime.

 - Lower running costs: as a rule of thumb you will halve your fuel costs and servicing costs are also lower as electric cars have fewer moving parts.

-- Plug-in-van grant: you can apply for the government's ‘Plug-in Van Grant’ which is worth 20% of the van’s value up to a maximum of £8000, and usually puts ‘on the road’ costs within touching distance of the conventionally powered commercial vehicle.
-Visit https://www.gov.uk/plug-in-car-van-grants to find out about applying.
+- Plug-in van grant: you can apply for the government's ‘Plug-in Van Grant’ which is worth 20% of the van’s value up to a maximum of £8000, and usually puts ‘on the road’ costs within touching distance of the conventionally powered commercial vehicle.
+Find out about applying.

 - Road tax exemption: electric vans are exempt from vehicle road tax.

-- Workplace Charging Scheme: businesses can reclaim 75% of the cost of installing up to 20 charging points (up to a maximum of £500 per socket) through the government’s ‘Workplace Charging Scheme’.
-Visit https://www.gov.uk/apply-electric-vehicle-charge-point-discount to find out about applying.
+- EV Infrastructure Grant: businesses can reclaim 75% of the cost of installing up to 20 charging points (up to a maximum of £15,000) through the government’s ‘Workplace Charging Scheme’.
+Find out how to apply here.